RocketChat/docs-old/bots/bots-architecture/README.md

 ## Users and Bots

-Bots in Rocket.Chat require a user account, with the `bot` role.
-Other than having certain specific permissions, they are mostly treated just like regular users within the Rocket.Chat instance.
-Users with a bot role will also have a "Bot" tag displayed, so they can't play tricks on us humans.
+Bots in Rocket.Chat require a normal account created via the Administratiom menu, in the Bots section.

+These accounts have a different type from the normal user accounts, therefore bot accounts can have any set of roles according to their responsibilities on the server.

 ## Bot Admin

-Admins (and only admins) can create and configure the bot account and role permissions.
-They set which user fields the bots have access to for privacy and security and the credentials a bot uses to connect.
-We're working on better management views for bots and the future potential of user-activated bots.
+Admins (or other roles with certain permissions) can create and configure bot accounts and their roles.
+Each account can have any set of roles, which allows for more flexibility to deal with different accounts.

+The admins can edit bot accounts and manage them from the administration.We are working with a future potential of user-activated bots.

 ## Hosting Bots